-A story published this week in Forbes reported that Purplebricks Canada offered employees paid days off for made up 5 Star Reviews on Facebook and Google.
+A story published this week in Forbes reported that Purple Bricks Canada offered employees paid days off for made up 5 Star Reviews on Facebook and Google.

 This is wrong on so many levels.

-We’re seeing it across industries – an influx of budget-friendly and DIY clothing, furniture and even restaurants, paired with an equally popular rise in high-end goods and services (in Guelph in particular, we’ve seen a massive trend of boutique cheese shops, eco-friendly household goods, and high end grocery stores, just to name a few).
+We’re seeing it across industries – an influx of budget-friendly and DIY clothing, furniture and even restaurants.
+This is paired with an equally popular rise in high-end goods and services. (in Guelph in particular, we’ve seen a massive trend of boutique cheese shops, eco-friendly household goods, high end grocery stores).
 As a full service brokerage, we stand by the service that we offer, and we are happy to compete.
 I believe in a competitive market place.
 It keeps us on the top of our game and working to provide the best consumer experience possible.

-Purplebricks is a registered real estate brokerage in Ontario and, quite frankly, their actions deserve the attention of our governing body, the Real Estate Council of Ontario (RECO).
+Yes, Purple Bricks is a registered real estate brokerage in Ontario.
+And, quite frankly, their actions deserve the attention of our governing body, the Real Estate Council of Ontario (RECO).